bxparks/rpn83p/DEVELOPER.md

 ## DRAW Mode

-The secret `DRAW` (maybe call it "Debug") modes are activated by the `2ND DRAW` command.
+The secret `DRAW` modes are activated by the `2ND DRAW` command.
 It prompts the user for a number, like the `FIX` or `STO` command.
 Currently 4 modes defined:

-- 0 (drawNodeNormal): Normal rendering, this is the default.
+- 0 (drawModeNormal): Normal rendering, this is the default.
 - 1 (drawModeTvmSolverI): Single step through the `I%YR` TVM Solver calculations, and show the iteration counter (`tvmSolverCount`), and the internal interest rate variables (`tvmI0`, `tvmI1`) in place of the RPN stack